 or to enter your full user name (in the

 to your own instance (where you are logged in).

 You can also make your own instance discover other blogs, or accounts by entering their URL manually.

 The URL to enter for distant profiles is

 When opening a remote profile like that, Plume will fetch articles this person has already published.
 However, it can take some time, so try to refresh the page a few times if no articles appears on the first try.
 Also note that old articles are not yet fetched when viewing a remote blog for the first time (this issue will probably be fixed sooner or later, see #542 for updates).

 Start to federate

-As soon as you will have interacted with someone on another instance, this instance will be aware you exist, and thus will broadcast you the new activities: you will for instance see the new articles from this instance in your federated feed.
+As soon as you start an interaction with someone on another server (i.e. by subscribing to them), their instance will discover that you exist, and thus will broadcast the articles from its feed to you.
+You will then be able to see those in your federated feed.